AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 command line interface for our service.

 While our service still can't talk to the outside world, at least it can keep track of our recipes for us.
-By inheriting from BaseModel <nautilus.BaseModel>
+Before we can look at the records, we have to create the database that will persist the data.
+Since our service is now wrapped in a manager, we can easily do this by executing the ``syncdb``
-nautilus automatically registers this model with an admin interface.
-But before we can look at the records, we have to create the database that will persist the data.
-Since our service is now wrapped in a manager, we can easily do this by executing the ``syncdb`` command:
+command:

 .. code-block:: bash